-- the proposed license fee is $120 per year and would require an annual renewal.
+- sets the license fee at $120 per year and requires an annual renewal.

 - May 28, 2018: Council approves bylaw amendments for licensing of mobile supervised consumption

-- May 8, 2018: Council considers bylaw amendments for licensing of mobile supervised consumption services
+- May 8, 2018: Council considers bylaw amendments for licensing of mobile supervised consumption sites

 - December 20, 2017: City Council approves site for potential supervised consumption services